tc39/proposal-intl-displaynames/README.md

 * Consistent translation of language, region and script display name on the web.

 ### Scope
-This proposal is not intended to provide a translation for all strings, but rather focus on particular items which are application-independent.
+This proposal is intended to provide translation for strings of particular items which are application-independent, rather than translation for all kinds of strings.
 There are two classes of strings we're considering here:

 - Strings that are already available because they're needed for other APIs.
 For example, names for the days of the week are necessary to provide Intl.DateTimeFormat capabilities.
 In the absence of a direct API, we see programs parsing the output of Intl.DateTimeFormat to find these names, which is an unreliable/unstable technique.
 - Strings that are universally standardized and are likely necessary for any multilingual JavaScript application.
 For example language/region names.